vaginessa/Debian-OSINT-VM/README.md

 extract custom_search_tools.tar.gz to your ~/Desktop directory

+Press Ctrl+Shift+o and import osint_bookmarks.json or osint_bookmarks.html

-edit bookmark "Custom Search Tools"
+Right-Click on "Custom Search Tools" Bookmark in the "Local Tools" folder, and select "edit bookmark"

 edit the URL: section of the bookmark.
 Change "USER" to your actual username.